technofocus-pte/sapintgrtnppdepth/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

     ![](./media/image46.png)

 11. Click on **10” Portable DVD player** from the Products list.
-Click on the pencil icon, Do some update to the Price and click on the Tick mark.
+Do some update to the Price and click on the Tick mark.
 When clicked, we get an error message,